SQream/sqream_docs/reference/sql/sql_syntax/literals.rst

    literal :: type_name

-See also :ref:`cast` for more information about supported casts.
+See also :ref:`supported_casts` for more information about supported casts.

 Syntax Reference
 -------------------